cburgmer/csscritic/README.md

 Why?
 ----
 Your web stack should be fully testable - even your UI including CSS.
 CSS Critic can shine here.
-For example let it supervise changes to your project's styleguide so you know things are looking good.
+For example, let it supervise changes to your project's styleguide so you know things are looking good.
+CSS Critic should be a tool that's simple enough for a designer on a single project to use out-of-the-box.

 Install
 -------